harris-chris/Jot/README.md

 3. [Build the image](#build-the-image) locally.
 Your container is then ready for testing and deployment.
 The provided bash scripts enable you to
 4. (Optionally) [test the container locally](#testing-the-container-locally) before pushing to AWS, then
-5. [Defining the function on AWS Lambda](#defining-the-aws-lambda-function) - push the container to AWS ECR, and create a lambda function which uses it.
+5. [Define the function on AWS Lambda](#defining-the-aws-lambda-function) - push the container to AWS ECR, and create a lambda function which uses it.

 ### config.json
 This is the config file for the Lambda image.
 The fields are as follows: